dsuryd/dotNetify/blog-dev/content/blog/aws-integration/index.md

 title: Scaling DotNetify Apps with AWS WebSockets
 date: "2023-03-06T00:00:00Z"
 description: "Use Amazon API Gateway and WebSocket API to scale your dotNetify app and handle large-scale WebSocket connections."
+thumbnail: "./thumbnail.png"
 ---

-If you're a dotNetify user, you might be interested to know that the AWS WebSocket API integration capability was just added to the framework early this year.
+If you're a [dotNetify](https://dotnetify.net) user, you might be interested to know that the AWS WebSocket API integration capability was just added to the framework early this year.
 By default, dotNetify uses SignalR for client-server communication, but with this update, it can also use the browser's native WebSocket API to communicate with other WebSocket server implementations, such as Amazon API Gateway.

 Amazon API Gateway is a great option for scaling out.
 It is a fully-managed service that maintains persistent connections and handles the message transfer between the clients and your application server through built-in HTTP integration endpoints.
 With Amazon API Gateway, you won't have to worry about self-hosting a web server that can handle large-scale WebSocket connections.